Pay, pension & rewards

 Applications from academic staff (i.e. those in the RTE, and SSA job family), excluding those on probation and those whose substantive roles are externally funded, are invited to apply for a Fellowship to enable them to dedicate a period of working time (for all of their contracted hours or a proportion of them) to a specified activity that underpins the University Strategy, Building Excellence.
 This can include initiatives that are specific to research, teaching or enterprise, or a combination of these, or activities that span the academic function, such as policy development or thought leadership.
 All activities and initiatives must clearly demonstrate how they will deliver excellence for the School and the University more generally.

-The next meeting of the University Fellowship Review Group is due to take place on 13 October 2017.
-It is anticipated that up to 10 Fellowships will be awarded in this round.
-Applicants and their Dean must submit an application in the following format to Anne Lamb, Deputy Director (Human Resources) by 22 September 2017.
+The next meeting of the University Fellowship Review Group is due to take place on 8th October 2021.
+Applicants and their Dean must submit an application in the following format to Anne Lamb, Director of HR Services via email to Emma Winchester (E.L.Winchester@lboro.ac.uk) by 22nd September 2021.

 Individual’s application (limited to two sides of A4):